Tabor-Mladych-Matematiku/tmm-tunneling/backend/api_docs.md

 # API Docs

 Server is logging every request and locks user if 3 wrong attempts are made in a row.
-Same gfx for admin but only one wrong attempt required to lock. in that case user needs to be unlocked directly in database.
+If locked, user has to be changed directly in database by setting t_users.failedAttempts=0.

 ## Users